CachingCDN CachingMedium⏱️ ~3 min

 💡 Key Takeaways

-Request coalescing at the parent tier collapses concurrent misses for the same cache key into a single origin fetch, preventing stampede scenarios where thousands of requests overwhelm the origin
+Request coalescing at parent collapses concurrent misses into single origin fetch, preventing stampede scenarios.

 ← Back to CDN Caching Overview